prep and serving icon.Prep & Serving

 A large selection of herbs and spices from around the wo.

-I did consider giving an example rub recipe for each of many different types of meat, and cuisines, but this is article is already long, so I will save rub recipes for individual articles later.
+I did consider giving an example rub recipe for each of many different types of meat, and cuisines, but this article is already long, so I will save rub recipes for individual articles later.

 For inspiration and what to include in your rubs, though, here are a few herbs and spices to get you started, paired up with the most appropriate meat variety.
 Remember: there are no rules, only guidelines.